The following is possibly an April Fools Day hoax. It was published|

 André de Zwart, webmaster of the excellent Do 24 website, kindly provided the text and photo from Flug Revue magazine.
-For a translation, try Altavista's Babel Fish.
+An English translation is also provided.

 Wenn Archive geöffnet werden, kommt manchmal Erstaunliches zutage: Jüngst wurden Hinweise auf eine Me-163 mit Torpedos gefunden.